Automatic parking: Commercial systems

 In 2003, Toyota began to sell their Japanese Prius hybrid vehicle with an automatic parallel parking capability offered as an option named Intelligent Parking Assist.

 In 2006, Lexus added a self-parking system to the redesigned Lexus LS sedan; it parallel parks as well as angle parks.

 In 2009, Ford introduced their Active Park Assist beginning with their Lincoln models; it does parallel parking.

 In 2010, BMW introduced a system called "parking assistant" on the redesigned 5 Series to perform parallel parking.

 Up to 2012, automatic parking systems were being developed by several automobile manufacturers.
 Ford and Lincoln offered active park assist on Ford Focus, Fusion, Escape, Explorer, and Flex and Lincoln MKS and MKT.
 Toyota and Lexus had advanced parking assistant on Toyota Prius V Five and Lexus LS460 and LS460 L. BMW all-new sixth-generation 3 Series used a system called parking assistant.
 Audi had a parking assistance system on the Audi A6.
 Mercedes-Benz also offered parktronic on their C-Class, CLS-Class Coupe, M-Class SUV, E-Class, S-Class, GL350, GL450 SUV (standard on the GL550), and R-Class in different prices.

 The Holden Commodore (VF), released in 2013, featured automatic parallel and 90-degree parking as standard across the entire range.

 Jeep introduced an automatic parallel and perpendicular parking system, called ParkSense, on its 2014 Cherokee model.
-Chrysler introduced an all new 2015 200 sedan, offering ParkSense as part of a SafetyTec package.
+Chrysler introduced an all-new 2015 200 sedan, offering ParkSense as part of a safety package.

 In 2014, BMW demonstrated an i3 equipped with a parking assistant system activated from a smartwatch.

+Automated valet parking

 In 2015, Bosch announced plans to release a fully automated valet parking system.
 This driverless system allows the driver to get out of the car and activate an autonomous parking from a smartphone.
 The system will calculate a parking maneuver and monitor the surroundings.

-Automated Valet Parking

-Multiple car manufacturers have added limited versions of an Automated Valet Parking (AVP) system to their vehicles.
-The systems allow a car to park itself in certain parking lots or garages, without a driver in the vehicle.
+Multiple car manufacturers have since added limited versions of an automated valet parking (AVP) system to their vehicles.
 In 2019, Tesla added a "Smart Summon" ability as part of its Tesla Autopilot vehicle automation features.
 In 2020, Mercedes-Benz introduced a system named Intelligent Park Pilot for its S-Class.
 The system was co-developed with Bosch and tested in Stuttgart Airport.
 It was also later showcased in the EQS in Los Angeles.
-Audi announced in 2021 that it is also working on Automated Valet Parking.
+Audi announced in 2021 that it is also working on automated valet parking.
 In February 2023, BMW announced that it was partnering with Valeo to develop an automated parking system.